stisa/graph/README.md

 * separate drawing layers for the plot and the background/names/etc so that lines aren't overwritten
 * can I use Arraymancer's tensor without blas?
 Would they work in js?
 * documentation
+* looks like matplotlib does some spline/approximation stuff to get that smooth